The Farm House History

 In 1910 the permanent kitchen was built with three small bedrooms above for the working farm hands.
 There was a staircase from those three small bedrooms that would allow the farm hands to quietly go downstairs into the kitchen for breakfast before heading out to the barn and fields.
 The "secret staircase" was used so the main family wouldn't be disturbed by the farm hands.
 Sadly the "secret staircase" was removed years ago but we might try to re-instate it in future renovation plans.

-The barns and out-buildings were all built in 1850's with stone and wood found around the property.
+The barns and out-buildings were all built around the same time as the house with stone and wood found around the property.
 The way the house sits to the way the barns face, it's incredible to see how these farmers knew the land and Mother Nature so well.
 To know that these structures have lasted many years is a testament to the skill of these farmers and home/barn builders.

 Although there have been many updates to The Farm House, you can still see all the character from years gone by...the original 1910's ceiling in the kitchen, the large baseboards and "ginger breading" throughout the house and, of course, the original wood plank floors in most rooms.